JooHyunPark-JP/JooHyunPark-jp/README.md

 🌱 I specialize in native mobile development with Kotlin.

-🌱 I'm also eager to expand my skills in cross-platform development, with frameworks like Flutter on my radar for the near future.
+🌱 I'm also eager to expand my skills in cross-platform development, with frameworks like Flutter or React Native on my radar for the near future.

 </br>